jaikaar15/AlgebrAI/README.md

 # Math Solver API

-This is a Flask app that uses OpenAI's GPT to solve math problems step-by-step.
+This is a Flask app that uses Groq's API to solve math problems step-by-step.

 ## Setup